EoRImaging/FHD/outputs.md

 # Outputs <br />
 FHD outputs various data products.
-We outline and describe these below. <br />
+We outline and describe these below.
+Items marked with (!Q are currently not defined -- ask Ian if needed and update please!)<br />

 ## Beam <br />